JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step14](./steps/step14.png)

-Next, we need to host this docker image, so we will deploy this image in DockerHub.
-[DockerHub](https://hub.docker.com/) is basically a docker registry where you can store and share your docker images, the same way you store code in GitHub repositories.
+Next, we need to host this Docker image, so we will deploy this image in DockerHub.
+[DockerHub](https://hub.docker.com/) is basically a
+ Docker registry where you can store and share your Docker images, the same way you store code in GitHub repositories.

-As you can see I have already created the docker repository, currently it is private but later, I will make it public.
+As you can see I have already created the Docker repository, currently it is private but later, I will make it public.

 As you can see I already have an image with a tag as latest.